cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Creating a Template
 ^^^^^^^^^^^^^^^^^^^

-To create a template, click on 'Create a template' on the top left of the home screen to go to the Providers creation page.
+Click on 'Create a template' on the top-left of the home screen to go to the Providers creation page.

 .. figure:: catalog-screenshot-2.png